zixianggao845-source/PETDET_test/README.md

 (1) HRSC2016 Test

-Set HRSC_ROOT to the root directory of the HRSC2016 dataset, then run the following commands from the PETDET_test directory in your Linux environment:
+Set HRSC_ROOT to the root directory of the HRSC2016 dataset, then run the following commands from the PETDET_test directory in your Linux system:

 ```bash
 mkdir -p work_dirs